Experienced & Trusted Legal Representation in Utah

 After a loved one has passed away, their estate needs to be administered.
 If they have a will or trust, the terms of those documents will direct how the estate is to be administered and who gets the property.
 If there is no estate plan, then Utah's laws of intestacy will govern.
 (Intestacy is just a fancy lawyer's word that means the person died without a will.)
 If you take on the work of administering an estate (as a personal representative in probate or as trustee of a trust), you have duties to protect and account for the property, and to make sure it gets distributed properly.
 Our attorneys are experienced in guiding personal representatives and trustees through this process and are ready to defend against challenges in the event of a contest.

 Take Advantage of Our Experience & Knowledge

-Contact us online or via phone at (801) 988-9400 to schedule a consultation with our South Jordan estate planning lawyers.
+Contact our South Jordan estate planning lawyers online or at (801) 988-9400 to schedule a consultation.

 Family Law Is What We Do Best

 Divorce is one of the most stressful transitions couples and families can experience.
 Having a knowledgeable, experienced advocate on your side can minimize conflict, streamline the process, and help you resolve complex issues.